collabnix/terraform/beginners/gcp/README.md

    yum install google-cloud-sdk
    ```

- Once the the SDK is installed, run gcloud init to initialize the SDK,
+ Once the SDK is installed, run gcloud init to initialize the SDK,

    ```
    gcloud init